kulkarni-lab/GenomeCartographer/Mir_Machine/results/predictions/0_miRNA-hox-map/README1.md

    The CSV file should be supplied using;
    --hox

-   It must contain tab se
+   It must contain "," seperated;
    genome
    chrom_file
    sequence